tacman/msgphp/docs/ddd/identifiers.md

 ### `isEmpty(): bool`

 Tells if an identifier value is considered empty.
-In general this is the case when an identifier is created from a primitive `null` value, and therefor enables to differ its string value from an explicit empty string value (`""`).
+In general this is the case when an identifier is created from a primitive `null` value, and therefor enables to differ its string value (`""`) from an explicit empty string value.

 ```php
 <?php